samuelbigos/samuelbigos.github.io/_posts/2022-10-16-why-youre-probably-losing-the-bottom-1mm-of-your-prints-and-how-to-fix-it.markdown

 ## What's going on?

-When I leveled by Saturn 2's build plate after I got it a few weeks ago, I used a sheet of A4 paper (after multiple failed builds using the provided cardboard, not really knowing what I was doing).
+When I initially leveled my Saturn 2's build plate, I used a sheet of A4 paper.
 I also attempted to ensure the plate was level by testing the force required to remove the paper from all four corners.
 I then proceeded printing, happy with my successfully level plate and successful prints.

 But there was something sinister afoot...